Harry Maguire emerges as the second most-abused footballer on Twitter

-Manchester United's Cristiano Ronaldo and Harry Maguire have received the most Twitter abuse of any Premier League players, a new report has found.
+A new study has discovered that among Premier League players, Manchester United's duo of Cristiano Ronaldo and Harry Maguire have experienced the most Twitter abuse.

 Harry Maguire emerges as the second most-abused footballer on Twitter